 If you would like to know what happens when you call our hotline, go here to What to Expect When You Call Us.

 Are you wondering, Do I need help?
 Here is more information for you.

 All services are free and confidential.

-24-Hour Crisis Hotline: 24-hour confidential crisis hotline (575-758-9888) offering intervention services, providing emotional support, advocacy, and information for survivors of domestic and sexual violence.
+24-Hour Helpline: 24-hour confidential Helpline (575-758-9888) offering intervention services, providing emotional support, advocacy, and information for survivors of domestic and sexual violence.
 Our advocates are always available to take your call.